Code-Institute-Submissions/API-second-project/README.md

 ### Limitation
 Clicking on the link (header text - Recipe Finder by Spooncular) will take users to the Spooncular page, but it will not open in a new window.

+## Project Surface
+### Design Choices
+(i) The colour scheme of header text and the nav bar is intended make the title of the website stand out.
+(ii) The nav bar text changes colour when user hovers over the text.
+This will show them that the text is a link.
+Additionally, when the mouse hovers over the text, the cursor changes.
+(iii) The font looks fun and appeals to users.
+The background image is attractive and colourful, so as to draw the users eye.
+(iv) The colour of the text box above the search bar font colour of the text inside the box matches the colours of the background image.